Engineering · Physics · Geometry

-I’m an engineer at heart — building systems that think, move, and respond to the world around them.
-My work bridges robotics, control theory, physics, and AI, exploring how intelligence and stability emerge from motion and feedback.
+I’m an engineer at heart, building systems that think, move, and respond to the world around them.
+My work bridges robotics, control theory, physics, and geometry, exploring how intelligence and stability emerge from motion and feedback.

-Expanded my control-systems thesis into first-principles research across physics and AI, focusing on reasoning, reinforcement, and symbolic field modeling.
+Expanded my control thesis into first-principles research across physics and geometry, focusing on reasoning, reinforcement, and symbolic field modeling.
+Using energy equations to manage curvature and motion in a controlled space.

 Translated ambitious concepts into production-ready, scalable systems.
 Applied full-stack prototyping through deployment while aligning iteration cycles with ML-style experimentation.
 Filed patent for an Intelligent Hydrotherapy System.